codersclub/DRKB/database/sybase/tsql/triggers/index.md

   rollback trigger with raiserror 25003

-    \"Trigger rollback: salesdetail row not added
+    "Trigger rollback: salesdetail row not added

-    because a title\_id does not exist in titles.\"
+    because a title\_id does not exist in titles."